bjkawecki/Auto-Translate-Telegram-Channel/README.md

 OUTPUT_CHANNEL=<your-output-channel-id>
 ```

-### 4. Start the bot
+### 4. Start the app
 Start the bot with the following command:
 ```bash
 python main.py
 ```
-The bot will now begin listening for messages in the INPUT_CHANNEL and send them to the OUTPUT_CHANNEL after translation.
+After login, the app will begin listening for messages in the INPUT_CHANNEL and send them to the OUTPUT_CHANNEL after translation.

 ## License
 This project is licensed under the MIT License.